harshal1505/network_code/README.md

 # Code Owners

 The CODEOWNERS file defines who has the ultimate authority to merge to protected branches.
-As per the Product Owner's request, the sole code owner of the nd_switch_security repository is **Veeramanikandan Chinnapaiyan**
-The Network Infrastructure Organization has two Owners:
+As per the Product Owner's request, the sole code owner of the nd_switch_security repository is The Network Infrastructure Organization has two Owners:
-* ZekeSantamaria
 * AnsiblePSAutomationAccount3
-These two owners have full administrative access to all the repos within the organization and therefore, can also merge code.
-ZekeSantamaria is the lead automation engineer and the owner of the organization.
+These two owners have full administrative access to all the repos within the organization and therefore, can also merge code. is the lead automation engineer and the owner of the organization.
 AnsiblePSAutomationAccount3 is our process ID that the network automation team uses for automated proccess and therefore, owner level access is required.